ObjectDB Database Search

 Step 6: Run the Web Application You can run the application now by right clicking the GuestServlet node (in the [Projects] window), selecting Run File , and then clicking OK (no need to change the servlet execution URI ... .
 You can stop the Tomcat server and open the database file in ObjectDB Explorer : This is the end | |

-Database Connection using JPA functionality for performing operations on a database.
+JPA Connections and Transactions for performing database operations.
 Many applications require multiple database connections during their lifetime.
-For instance, in a web application it is common to establish a separate ... , but it is a one time operation.
+For example, in a web application , it is common to establish a separate database ... .
 Once constructed, it can serve the entire application .
-Operations that modify | |
+Operations that modify the database require active | |

 Step 4: Run the Application You can now run the application by right clicking the Main.java file (in the [ Package Explorer ] window) and selecting Run As Java Application .
 The expected output in the Eclipse [Console] window ... ) When you run the application for the first time, a new ObjectDB database file is generated in the db sub | |